michalis0/Cloud-and-Advanced-Analytics/labs/week_2/Readme.md

 **Step 3: Python code and connection:**
-- Step 1: Download the python code in the folder - **streamlit-google-cloud-storage**
+- **1.** Download the python code in the folder - **streamlit-google-cloud-storage** and open it in your code editor
+- **2.** Install the packages :
+- ```bash
+  !pip install google-cloud-storage
+  !pip install pandas
+  !pip install streamlit
-- Download the code and install the packages : !pip install google-cloud-storage,  !pip install pandas, !pip install streamlit, pip install --upgrade google-cloud-speech
+  !pip install --upgrade google-cloud-speech
-- Run the command line: streamlit run streamlit-google-cloud-storage.py, you should be able to see a simple title !
+- Run the command line: you should be able to see a simple title !
+(CF Image)
+- ```bash
+  streamlit run streamlit-google-cloud-storage.py
 - Now you can upload the JSON keys inside the project and change the following paths:
     - Copy the path (RELATIVE Path) and paste it into the "Key path", please also put the bucket name and the file_name
-- Run the command line: streamlit run streamlit-google-cloud-storage.py, you should be able to see this !
-Done.
+- Run the command line:
+- ```bash
+  streamlit run streamlit-google-cloud-storage.py

 **Hints (in case you get stuck)**